THE DREAMER PROJECT

 THE PROBLEM

-We pour resources into treating symptoms — healthcare, policing, welfare, conflict mediation — but rarely address the defaults of mind that drive them.
+We invest enormous resources in treating the symptoms of stress and conflict — healthcare, policing, welfare, conflict mediation — but much less in examining the habits of mind that may help produce them.

 The Dreamer Project begins with a design hypothesis: